thewoolleyman/boxbuilder/README.markdown

 =======

 Boxbuilder has a test suite which runs boxbuilder against a live machine, then asserts that it was built correctly.
-It requires the same SSH variables to be set as 'boxbuilder\_remote\_bootstrap' ('boxbuilder\_keypair', 'boxbuilder\_user', and 'boxbuilder\_host').
+It requires the same SSH variables to be set as does the 'boxbuilder\_remote\_bootstrap' ('boxbuilder\_keypair', 'boxbuilder\_user', and 'boxbuilder\_host').
 It will also read these and any other variables set in ~/.boxbuilderrc.